Plymouth Contemporary 2021

 Plymouth Contemporary 2021 is an open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
 This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, continues to support new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.

 The exhibition will run across two venues The Levinsky Gallery, University of Plymouth and KARST, and is delivered by The Arts Institute in partnership with KARST and The Box, Plymouth.
-No booking required - Find out more about visiting our gallery space.
+No booking required.

 What does ‘Making It’ mean in 2021?
 The act of making, whether moulding and shaping an idea or a physical artwork, often involves failure, breaking, resistance, serendipity and ingenuity – all of which intertwine and overlap as part of the making process.